Killing a Vortex: Combinatorial results

 \subsection{Excluding a shallow vortex minor}

 In the previous section we have seen that, under the absence of a shallow vortex grid, any vortex can be completely separated from the rest of a $\Sigma$-decomposition with a small set of vertices.
 Towards a complete structural description of graphs excluding a fixed shallow vortex minor we need to push this idea one step further.
 One way to do this would be to directly evoke the global structure theorem for $H$-minor-free graphs of Robertson and Seymour and afterwards remove all vortices while slightly increasing the apex set.
-However, this approach has the problem that it fundamentally changes the corresponding tree decomposition as now we do no longer rely on the previously used `linear decomposition' for bounded depth vortices.
-To cope with this problem directly we instead give a slightly altered version of the proof of the global structure theorem from \cite{kawarabayashiTW21quickly}.
+However, this approach has the problem that the process of ``killing'' the vortices has the potential to change the decomposition within the collection of subtrees that attached to the linear decomposition of a vortex.
+To avoid the backtracking such an approach would require, it is more convenient to instead give a slightly altered version of the proof of the global structure theorem from \cite{kawarabayashiTW21quickly} which builds the desired decomposition inductively.

-What remains of this section is now dedicated to the proof of \autoref{thm_globalstructure}.
-As described above we heavily lean on the proof of the global structure theorem from \cite{kawarabayashiTW21quickly} which itself is based on a similar proof in \cite{diestel2012excluded} and inspired by a preliminary version of the original theorem that can be found in \cite{robertson1991graph}.
+What remains of this section is now dedicated to the proof of \autoref{@guarantors}.
+As described above, we heavily lean on the proof of the global structure theorem from \cite{kawarabayashiTW21quickly} which itself is based on a similar proof in \cite{diestel2012excluded} and inspired by a preliminary version of the original theorem that can be found in \cite{robertson1991graph}.
 The central tool for these proofs is an object dual to small treewidth called a \emph{tangle}.

 \begin{definition}[Tangle] Let $G$ be a graph and $k$ be a positive integer.
 We denote by $\mathcal{S}_k$ the collection of all tuples $(A,B)$ where $A,B\subseteq V(G)$ and $(A,B)$ is a separation of order $<k$ in $G.$ An \emph{orientation} of $\mathcal{S}_k$ is a set $\mathcal{O}$ such that for all $(A,B)\in\mathcal{S}_k$ exactly one of $(A,B)$ and $(B,A)$ belongs to $\mathcal{O}.$